Best Prepaid Cards for Kids

 In general, checking accounts offered by banks and credit unions have a minimum age requirement of 13 years old.
 A parent or guardian can open a joint checking account with their child at this age.

 For kids younger than 13, a prepaid debit card is better since the age limits are typically lower.
 Some prepaid debit cards for kids have no minimum age requirement.
-Your child can get their head start even earlier if you go this route.
+Your child can get a head start even earlier if you go this route.

 What kind of accounts can I open for my kid?